aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_1.rst

 - Initial velocity of the mass: 0 m/s
 - Sampling time: 0.01 s

-In this example the system will be controlled to maintain a constant position.
+In this example, the system will be controlled to maintain a constant position.
 The desired position will be set to a fixed value, and the controller will adjust the force to keep the mass at that position.

 Application architecture
 ------------------------